lieblius/bolt.new.openai/CONTRIBUTING.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root directory and add your Anthropic API key:
+3. Create a `.env.local` file in the root directory and add your OpenAI API key:

 ```
-ANTHROPIC_API_KEY=XXX
+OPENAI_API_KEY=XXX
 ```

 Optionally, you can set the debug level: